By News Team

 La Liga has played host to some of the world’s greatest ever players over the years, thanks largely to being the home of two of the biggest clubs on the planet – Real Madrid and Barcelona.

-With the La Liga season set to resume later this week, we’ve taken a look at five of the greatest players in history to grace the division.
+With the La Liga season now back in full swing, we’ve taken a look at five of the greatest players in history to grace the division.

 Where else to start than with Lionel Messi?
-Barcelona’s iconic talisman who has come to be a symbol for all that has been great about the Blaugrana over the last decade-and-a-half.
+Barcelona’s iconic former talisman who came to be a symbol for all that was great about the Blaugrana over the last decade-and-a-half.

-One of the greatest players to ever play the game, let alone in La Liga, Messi has been a challenge to pretty much every defence he has come across, with his record La Liga total haul of 438 goals coming in just 474 appearances, at a rate of 87 minutes per goal.
+One of the greatest players to ever play the game, let alone in La Liga, Messi was a challenge to pretty much every defence he came across, with his record La Liga total haul of 474 goals coming in just 520 appearances, at a rate of 89 minutes per goal.
 Just stunning.

-You can’t talk about Lionel Messi and La Liga without then mentioning Cristiano Ronaldo.
-Although now playing in Serie A with Juventus, Ronaldo enjoyed nine hugely successful years at Madrid in which he and Messi pushed each other to the limit, week-in, week-out.
+You can’t talk about Lionel Messi and La Liga without mentioning Cristiano Ronaldo.
+Although now back at Manchester United via a move to Juventus, Ronaldo enjoyed nine hugely successful years at Madrid in which he and Messi pushed each other to the limit, week-in, week-out.